phuonglh/vlp/README.md

 ## 0. Introduction

 This is a repository of a Scala project which implements some basic tasks of Vietnamese text processing.
 Each basic task is implemented in a module.
+Some modules can be tested on a demo site [here](http://vlp.group/vlp/).

 1. `tok`: tokenizer, which implements a rule-based word segmentation approach;
 2. `tag`: tagger, which implements a conditional Markov model for sequence tagging;